All Episodes

 Some of the president's critics are raising alarm bells, noting he's using similar language President Richard Nixon used during a private phone call at the height of the Watergate scandal.

-The president is the end.
+The press is the enemy.

-The press, a constant boogeyman for the new president.
+The press a constant boogeyman for the new president.

-President Trump's sharp criticism of skeptical news coverage continued in one tweet he called leading news organizations the enemy of the American people.
+In one tweet, he called leading news organizations the enemy of the American people.

 Jewish groups say these threats meant to terrify children and their families have failed.